No Permits Will Be Issued In An Easement.

 What you need:

-- Plat of Survey
+- Plat of Survey (for new, replacement, and additions)

 - Proof of proper fencing

-- Building plans (if in-ground)
+- Building plans (for in-ground pools only)

 - Size of proposed pool

-- HOA approval (if applicable)
+- HOA approval (see HOA list here)

-Cost of Permit: Free (above-ground)
+Cost of Permit: Free ( for above-ground pools)

 Information on Permits